 - Search for Amigo and install

-Get the API endpoint URL
+Get the Wayfair API endpoint URL

 Sign up or log in to RapidAPI.

-Click this link to go to the Wayfair API documentation in RapidAPI.
+Go to the Wayfair API documentation in RapidAPI.
 Or simply search for Wayfair API in the RapidAPI Hub and click the top result.

 The Optional Parameters are not required but can be used to filter the results and sort them.
 We’ll change the itemsperpage parameter to 10 and leave the rest as they are.